JonathanN868CB/SkyShareMX/docs/staging-test-plan.md

 3. Open the Supabase project dashboard in a separate tab so you can inspect auth sessions and function logs without disturbing the test flow.

 ## 2. Authentication flow in staging
-1. Load `/login` directly in the staging site.
+1. Load `/` directly in the staging site.
-2. The app should immediately navigate to `/auth/start`.
-Watch the browser URL bar (or DevTools Network panel) to confirm the 302 to `/auth/start` fires.
+2. Confirm the landing card renders with the Google sign-in button and no additional routes are exposed.
 3. Click **Continue with Google** and complete the Google OAuth flow using the designated staging account.
-4. When Google redirects back to the portal, confirm the app resolves to `/` and the authenticated layout loads (header + dashboard tiles).
+4. When Google redirects back to the portal, confirm the app resolves to `/app` and the authenticated layout loads (header + dashboard tiles).
 This indicates the Supabase session cookie was stored correctly.
 5. In Supabase → Authentication → Users, confirm the staging user shows a recent sign-in timestamp matching your test.

 ## 3. User management smoke test